xdv/divvy-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/send-a-time-held-escrow.md

 ## 8. Confirm final result

 Use the [tx method][] with the EscrowFinish transaction's identifying hash to check its final status.
 In particular, look in the transaction metadata for a `ModifiedNode` of type `AccountRoot` for the destination of the escrowed payment.
-The `FinalFields` of the object should show the increase in XRP in the `Balance` field.
+The `FinalFields` of the object should show the increase in XDV in the `Balance` field.

 Request: